-Yes, according to recommendations from the CDC, since there are still unknowns around re-infection (especially with the Delta variant) and how long immunity lasts.
-If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, however, speak to your healthcare provider, as some timing restrictions on when you can take the vaccine.
+Yes, according to recommendations from the CDC.
+There are still unknowns around re-infection (new variants) and how long immunity lasts.
+If you were treated for COVID-19 with monoclonal antibodies or convalescent plasma, speak to your healthcare provider as there may be some timing restrictions on when you can take the vaccine.

 The most common reactions reported for all 3 approved vaccines are fever, fatigue, headache, muscle aches and pain at the injection site.
-One thing to note, the symptoms seem to be more significant after the second dose of the Pfizer and Moderna vaccines, although some people just feel tired for a day or two and others have no side effects at all.
+The symptoms seem to be more significant after the second dose of the Pfizer and Moderna vaccines, although some people may just feel tired for a day or two and others have no side effects at all.

 No. Some evidence has indicated that the use of anti-inflammatories may interfere with the body’s immune response.
 While there is no definitive conclusion, experts recommend avoiding acetaminophen and NSAIDs prior to vaccination to ensure maximum immune response and vaccine effectiveness.

-Not only will vaccination help keep you from getting COVID-19 or experiencing serious, life-threatening complications from the virus, widespread vaccination is key to ending the pandemic.
+Vaccination helps keep you from getting COVID-19 or experiencing serious, life-threatening complications from the virus.
+More importantly, widespread vaccination is key to ending the pandemic.
 After you are fully vaccinated for COVID-19, you can also return to some activities that you stopped doing, such as gathering indoors with friends without masks or physical distancing and traveling within the U.S. without testing or self-quarantining.
 Click here for the CDC’s complete guide to the benefits of getting a COVID-19 vaccine.

 According to the Centers for Disease Control and Prevention (CDC), adults of increasing age and people who have serious chronic medical conditions like heart disease, diabetes and lung disease have a higher risk of developing complications from this illness.

-Outside this high-risk group, a complete recovery is likely, although reports of complications in a subset of COVID-19 patients include Multisystem Inflammatory Syndrome (MIS-C) in children, as well as respiratory, neurological, kidney and vascular effects on adults.
+Outside this high-risk group, a complete recovery is likely.
+There are reports of complications in a subset of COVID-19 patients including Multisystem Inflammatory Syndrome (MIS-C) in children and respiratory, neurological, kidney and vascular effects on adults.
 Also bear in mind that people of all ages and levels of risk can transmit the infection and increase the spread.

 Click here for the most complete and updated list from the CDC of people at highest risk of severe illness from COVID-19.